lukestein-classes/fdap/README.md

 ## Python

 ### Installation
-You can run Python notebooks in the cloud using [https://colab.research.google.com](Google Colab) or [https://mybinder.org](Binder), but will probably want a local installation.
+You can run Python notebooks in the cloud using [Google Colab](https://colab.research.google.com) or [Binder](https://mybinder.org), but will probably want a local installation.
 I strongly recommend you use the [Anaconda](https://www.anaconda.com/products/individual) Python distribution.

-Anaconda includes (almost) everything you need to get going, but in line with [https://aeturrell.github.io/coding-for-economists/code-preliminaries.html#installing-an-integrated-development-environment-ide](these recommendations), I prefer to work in [https://code.visualstudio.com](Visual Studio Code) with some add-in extensions.
+Anaconda includes (almost) everything you need to get going, but in line with [these recommendations](https://aeturrell.github.io/coding-for-economists/code-preliminaries.html#installing-an-integrated-development-environment-ide), I prefer to work in [Visual Studio Code](https://code.visualstudio.com) with some add-in extensions.

 ### Packages